 The traveler's advice

 My recommendation is that if you plan a trip to Dubai or Abu Dhabi go in the winter months.
-Even so, if you have to take into account that these will be the most expensive months as it coincides with the high season.
+Even so, you have to keep in mind that these will be the most expensive months as it coincides with the high season.

 Is the dress code stricter in Dubai or Abu Dhabi?